Help your child get a hard start in paying for college with a 529 plan.

 One of the great things about the 529 plan is that the money grows tax-free.
 So, as long as your child withdraws the money for qualified education expenses, he or she doesn't have to pay taxes on the earnings.
 It is possible to change the beneficiary of the account if something happens to prevent your child from attending college and you own the assets in the account.

 Realize that there is no federal tax benefit for contributing to a 529 plan.
 Some states will offer you a tax deduction for contributions, though.
 So, if you contribute to your state's 529 plan, you might be able to receive a deduction on your state income taxes.
 Check with your state and your state's plan to see if this is the case.

 Many states offer 529 plans, and you probably ought to start your 529 search in your own state.
 However, realize that your state's plan might not be the best for your needs.
 Choosing a 529 plan should involve thought and research.
 Some things to consider as you look at 529 plans include:

 - Eligible schools: While many state 529 plans don't confine you to a single state, some do.
-Make sure that you have a variety of schools, in various states, to choose from.
+Make sure you have various schools in various states to choose from.
 Unless you are certain that your child will attend college in your state, don't choose a 529 plan that limits choices.
 Consider plans that have more school choices.

-- Convenience: Many 529 plans are easy to open, and will allow automatic investments.
-This can be a great way to ensure that you are making regular contributions.
+- Convenience: Many 529 plans are easy to open and will allow automatic investments.
+This can be a great way to ensure that you make regular contributions.
 Have a direct debit arranged if possible so that you can conveniently contribute each month.

 There is no reason not to get a head start on saving up for college.
 One way to boost your college savings is to make use of investing.
 Realize that there is a risk of loss, though.
 Anytime you invest, you could lose money, and there are risks associated with 529 plans.
 However, with the right research and some planning, you can choose a 529 plan that helps ensure your child's future.